Science Image Award

 The aim of the Science Image Award is to stimulate the scientific curiosity of the children by connecting the microscopic world to everyday life.

-The winning school will be awarded a prize of a digital imaging system (a kind gift of the competition sponsors Brunel Microscopes Ltd.) at the end of the 2017/18 school year.
-The second and third-prize winners will also be awarded a science-related prize.
+The winning school will be awarded a prize of a digital imaging system from our sponsor Brunel Microscopes, and the second and third prize winners will receive wooden scopes, at the end of the school year.

 The winning school will be awarded a digital imaging system.

 The Science Image Award is open to any primary schools in the Cambridgeshire area.

 Rules And Instructions For The Competition

 - Only images of biological samples can be entered (e.g. insects, plants or anything else that excites the children…).

 - The samples have to be collected by the pupils.